compono/idibu-api/webservices/applicant-management/list-applicants.md

 				<p class="p2">No</p>
 			</td>
 			<td class="td3" valign="middle">
-				<p class="p2">filter applicants by Adverts live since at least X days.
-For example if you select 7, then you will get a list of all applicants for jobs currently live and jobs that expired no longer then 7 days ago.
+				<p class="p2">Filter applicants by adverts that have been live until at least X days ago.
+For example if you select 7, then you will get a list of all applicants for jobs currently live and jobs that expired no sooner than 7 days ago.
 Additional filters will also be considered.</p>
 			</td>
 		</tr>
 		<tr>